 You should now be viewing your data in an Excel worksheet.
 The first nine columns include the measurement prefix, time and date, model used, shutter open and closed integration time, and pixel coefficients.
 The remaining columns include the spectra which we will use for training set creation (285-1200 nm).

 F-750 scans taken with the scan button can be imported into Model Builder using the Import button.
+The import button is located on the left-hand side above the spectra values.
 Alternatively, scan details can be copied and pasted into the program.
 To do this, exclude the headings in row one, copy all spectra information.
 (Be sure you are only copying spectra data, and that you are copying the entire spectra 285-1200 nm).
+Then paste into ModelBuilder under the training set tab.

 Open the F-750 Model Builder Software program.
 Note that under the training set tab, the spectra begins at the same pixel; 285 nm.
 This is where we will paste our data.